 Read More about Gold Mining

 The Madre de Dios, or “Mother of God” region, of southeastern Peru, where the Amazon rainforest meets the eastern slope of the Andes, is one of the most critical biodiversity hotspots on Earth.
 This area is the headwaters regions of the Amazon River which carries 20%...

-A toxic result of illegal gold mining
+A toxic result of illicit and unregulated gold mining